Basil Brown: Early life

 Basil Brown was born in 1888 in Bucklesham, east of Ipswich, to George Brown (1863–1932) and Charlotte Wait (c.1854–1931), daughter of John Wait of Great Barrington, Gloucestershire.
 His father was a farmer, wheelwright and agent for the Royal Insurance Company.
 Soon after his birth, the Browns moved to Church Farm near Rickinghall, where his father began work as a tenant farmer.
 From the age of five, Basil studied astronomical texts that he had inherited from his grandfather.
 He later attended Rickinghall School and also received some private tutoring.
 From an early age he could be found digging up fields.
 At 12 years old, he left school to work on his father's farm.

 By attending evening classes, Brown earned a certificate in drawing in 1902.
 In 1907, he obtained diplomas with distinction for astronomy, geography and geology through studies with the Harmsworth Self-Educator correspondence college.
-Using text books and radio broadcasts, Brown taught himself Latin and learnt to speak French fluently, while also acquiring some knowledge of Greek, German and Spanish.
+Using textbooks and radio broadcasts, Brown taught himself Latin and learnt to speak French fluently, while also acquiring some knowledge of Greek, German and Spanish.
 Although declared medically unfit for war service at the outbreak of World War I, Brown served as a volunteer in the Suffolk Royal Army Medical Corps from 16 October 1918 to 31 October 1919.
 On 27 June 1923, Brown married Dorothy May Oldfield (14 May 1897 – 1983), a domestic servant and daughter of Robert Robin Oldfield, who worked as head carpenter on the Wramplingham estate.
 Basil and May lived and worked on his father's farm even after George Brown had died, with May assuming responsibility for a dairy.
 They struggled to make a living, partly through Brown's preoccupation with astronomy and partly due to the small size of the farm.

 By 1934, the smallholding had become so unviable that Brown gave it up.
 From 1935, he had a semi-regular income from paid archaeological work, but at a lower wage of £1–10 shillings a week, less than the agricultural minimum wage, so that he had to continue working as an insurance agent.
 He also joined the police as a special constable.

 In August 1935, the Browns rented a cottage named Cambria, The Street, Rickinghall, where they lived until their deaths, having purchased it in the 1950s.